webfer/MCP-Ansible-Drupal/README.md

 ## 💡 Prompt Example

-You can use the following prompt to automate the full Ansible-Drupal setup process:
+You can use the following prompt to automate the full DrupAnsible setup process:

 ```
-Clone the Ansible-Drupal repository into the /temporal directory using the cloneRepository tool.
+Clone the Drupansible repository into the /temporal directory using the cloneRepository tool.
 After cloning, run the ansibleSetup tool to move the Ansible configuration files and tools to the project root.
 Then run the ansibleCleanup tool to completely remove the /temporal directory, even if it contains other files or folders.
 ```